Katy Harris: Storylines

 The two of them tell Katy what they've heard and she is heartbroken.
 She breaks up with Martin and is convinced by her parents to have an abortion.
 On hearing the affair rumour herself, Gail went to Angela and Tommy and told them that Martin and Sally were only good friends and that Sally is having an affair with someone else.
 Angela became regretful but Tommy was arrogant and the two of them had a massive argument.
 Katy came downstairs and Angela told her the truth.
 Katy was mortified to find out Martin really was faithful and she'd had the abortion for nothing.
 She left the house to confront him at the garage while he was working late at night.
 Katy was emotional and blamed her father for killing her baby.
 Tommy was unapologetic, ridiculing Katy and taunting her about her abortion and implying Martin was a paedophile.
 In the spur of the moment, she lashed out and hit him over the head with a wrench, killing him.
 Angela walked in just as Tommy fell to the floor.
 She persuaded Katy not to call the police and they staged a break-in.
 When Tommy's body was found the next morning by Kevin Webster, Angela and Katy went through the pretence that Tommy had been killed by an unknown intruder.
 In the murder investigation Martin Platt was number one suspect.
 Having to lie to Martin and her brother Craig made Katy feel guilty.
 Katy's grandfather Keith Appleyard (Ian Redford) moved into the family home to help look after his grandchildren.

 Angela planned to dispose of the murder weapon but could not get the opportunity, and tried to persuade the police that the gang had killed Tommy and for the family to be given new identities.
 Katy struggled to deal with the situation, but Angela tried to help her cope.
 When the family visited the funeral parlour to view Tommy's body, Angela hid the wrench inside the coffin.
 Katy was left alone when forensic evidence led to Angela's arrest.
 Katy and Craig returned to Sheffield with their grandfather.
-After a few weeks, Katy returned to No. 6. and decided she couldn't live with the guilt any longer and wrote a note confessing the truth about her father's death before committing suicide by drinking water mixed with sugar (a deadly solution, because of her diabetes).
+After a few weeks, Katy returned to No. 6. and decided she couldn't live with the guilt any longer and wrote a note confessing the truth about her father's death before committing suicide by destroying her insulin cartridges and drinking water mixed with sugar (a deadly solution, because of her diabetes).
 The Platt family hear the TV next door of the supposedly vacant house.
 Martin broke down the door and found her lying unconscious on the sofa with the note beside her.
 She was taken to hospital, but died two weeks later.
-Angela was cleared of murder but received new charges for perverting the course of justice and had her prison sentence extended.
+Angela was cleared of murder but received new charges for perverting the course of justice and was imprisoned for four years.